reddrabbit/Technical-Dev-Log/webSolutions/ExperienceBuilder2.md

 - Complete the web application set up with Experience Builder
 - Realize and understand the web app tiers involved in the Experience Builder architecture
 ### Steps:
-**_Following the Part 1 of this log which you can reference [here](https://github.com/reddrabbit/Technical-Dev-Log/blob/main/webSolutions/ExperienceBuilder1.md ), this log entry will serve as a conclusion to ESRI's experience builder intro_**
+**_Following Part 1 of this log series, which you can reference [here](https://github.com/reddrabbit/Technical-Dev-Log/blob/main/webSolutions/ExperienceBuilder1.md ), this log entry will serve as a conclusion to ESRI's experience builder intro_**

 - **Adding a Header Section**.
 On the left pane, locate the **Page** icon and then click the drop-down menu in the ribbon to add a link.
   - <Insert EXp2a>